Paying a Speeding Fine

 No. Before a Fixed Penalty is processed, you will have to submit your driving licence.
 If you do not do so, the payment will be returned.
 If you pay the wrong amount, again, it will be returned.
 In both cases, the matter will then be referred to Court as you have failed to comply with the terms of the conditional offer.
 This could then result in a higher penalty.

 Yes.
 As with any penalty, if you believe that it is unreasonable, you have the option to appeal.
-You need to lodge an appeal with the Court who will then set a date to review the case and consider any further submission you wish to make.
+You need to lodge an appeal with the Court within 21 days of the hearing.
+The Court will then set a date to review the case and consider any further submission you wish to make.

 If you are at Court, you can make payment by cash, cheque, debit/credit card at the Court Funds Office.
 Alternatively, you can pay by credit/debit card over the phone: